-The term "drugs" and "drug education" is used to refer to all drugs ie
+The term "drugs" and "drug education" is used to refer to all drugs i.e.

-- all illegal drugs (those controlled by the Misuse of Drugs Act 1971) - all legal drugs, including alcohol, tobacco, volatile substances (those giving off a gas or vapour which can be inhaled)), ketamine, khat and amyl nitrates (known as poppers) - all over-the-counter and prescription medicines (see Appendix 1).
+- all illegal drugs (those controlled by the Misuse of Drugs Act 1971) - all legal drugs, including alcohol, tobacco, vapes, substances containing nicotine (such as nicotine pouches), volatile substances (those giving off a gas or vapour which can be inhaled)), ketamine, khat and amyl nitrates (known as poppers) and any other legal drugs - all over-the-counter and prescription medicines (see Appendix 1).